knmnyn/cs4248-2020/_pages/about.md

   - /about.html
 ---

-#### NUS SoC, 2020/2021, Semester II, Time and Venue: fully online via Zoom and YouTube.
-Officially from LumiNUS: Fridays, 09:00-11:00 @ LT19.
+#### NUS SoC, 2020/2021, Semester II, Time and Venue: Fridays, 09:00-11:00 @ LT19.
+Session will be recorded where our technology behaves appropriately and shared on LumiNUS.

 <!--
 <P>&nbsp;